Z2gK/hhc24-writeup/Act2.md

 Employees
 | where name=="Twinkle Frostington"
 ```
 Twinkle's source IP is `10.10.0.36`, as seen from the `ip_addr` field.
-Using this IP address,the number of distinct URLs can be counted from the `OutboundNetworkEvents` table (there are 4):
+Using this IP address, the number of distinct URLs can be counted from the `OutboundNetworkEvents` table (there are 4):
 ```
 OutboundNetworkEvents
 | where src_ip=="10.10.0.36"